-Because toll-free senders are not required to register with The Campaign Registry, you can avoid the additional campaign registration fees by switching to a toll-free number.
+Toll-free numbers have a similar registration process, however, there are no fees associated with it.
+If you would prefer to avoid any registration fees, you may switch to a toll-free number.
 To keep the transition as seamless as possible for your subscribers, you can keep your current local number active for people to text-in to (for free) and we will send all outgoing messages through your new toll-free number.

 To switch to toll-free, follow these simple steps:

 - Visit the Account & Billing > Phone Numbers page.

 - Click the Settings (gear) icon next to your phone number and choose Switch to Toll-Free.

 - Select an available toll-free number and click Confirm.